IBM-EPBL/IBM-Project-23251-1659874556/README.md

 # IBM-Project-23251-1659874556

-Inventory Managment System for Retailers
+## ***Inventory Managment System for Retailers***

-Team Members:
+**Team Members:**

-T N Sangeetha
+      • T N Sangeetha

-Pavitra E
+      • Pavitra E

-Tanusha N
+      • Tanusha N

-Vandhanna R
+      • Vandhanna R

-Dashboard
+**Dashboard**

         This page contains information based on data.
 In the upper section, four cards contain the total number of products, total locations, total sales and the number of product movements.

-Products
+**Products**

         On this page, users can add new products.
 It contains fields like Product ID, Name, Quantity, View Quantities, Edit, Move.

-Locations
+**Locations**

         On this page, users can add new order entries.
 It contains fields location ID, location Name, Edit.

-Product movements
+**Product movements**

         This page lets users enter details of product movements Product Id, Name, From Location, To Location, Quantity, Date, Revert.

-Languages Used:
+**Languages Used:**

        •	Python